scaleway/terraform-provider-scaleway/docs/data-sources/container.md

 ---
 page_title: "Scaleway: scaleway_container"
 description: |-
     Gets information about a container.
 ---
 # scaleway_container

-Creates and manages Scaleway Container.
+Gets information about the Scaleway Container.

 For more information consult the [documentation](https://www.scaleway.com/en/docs/faq/serverless-containers/).

 For more details about the limitation check [containers-limitations](https://www.scaleway.com/en/docs/compute/containers/reference-content/containers-limitations/).